 Wildlife Education Series

-The Wildlife Education Series is a monthly educational discussion covering a wide range of topics pertaining to Biology, Ecology, Marine Biology, Animal Behavior, Veterinary and Conservation Sciences held at the Buttonwood Park Zoo in the evening.
+The Wildlife Education Series is a monthly educational discussion covering a wide range of topics pertaining to Biology, Ecology, Marine Biology, Animal Behavior, Veterinary and Conservation Sciences held at the Buttonwood Park Zoo.
 The format of the seminars will vary based on the topic and speaker, from lecture to problem based learning, and will be geared to inquisitive individuals who are eager to learn and ask questions.

 Wildlife Education Series Dates

 January 10th – New Insights into the Biology of the White Shark

 March 7th – Data-logging Loggerheads – A Story About Sea Turtles in the Greater Atlantic Region

 New Insights Into the Biology of the White Shark

 The number of white sharks has been rising in recent years off the coast of Cape Cod in response to dramatic increases in seal abundance.
 Much of these sightings are in close proximity to popular swimming and surfing beaches.
 To better understand the movement ecology, behavior, natural history, and population dynamics of this species in the Atlantic, the Massachusetts Shark Research Program has tagged more than 150 white sharks off the east coast of the US since 2009.
 This presentation will focus on our findings to date.

 Dr. Gregory Skomal is an accomplished marine biologist, photographer, and author.
 As a senior scientist with the Massachusetts Division of Marine Fisheries, he has been studying sharks for over 30 years.
 He has written numerous scientific research papers and has appeared in a number of film and television documentaries, including programs for National Geographic, Discovery Channel, and PBS.